Frequently Asked Dental Questions – Lewisville, TX

 What Are My Payment Options?

-While we are a fee-for-service office, we will still file dental insurance claims for you, and we offer third-person financing through CareCredit to make our treatments more accessible.
+While we are a fee-for-service dental office, we will still file dental insurance claims for you, and we offer third-person financing through CareCredit to make our treatments more accessible.
 We also have an in-house savings plan that grants discounts on important services.
 Call our team for more information about how we help our patients with their financial situation.